Step 6 (Optional): Speed Up Your Website by Using CloudFront

-Amazon CloudFront is the service that we'll use to increase the performance of your website.
+You can use Amazon CloudFront to improve the performance of your website.
 CloudFront makes your website's files (such as HTML, images, and video) available from data centers around the world (called edge locations).
-When a visitor requests a file from your website, he or she is invisibly redirected to a copy of the file at the nearest edge location, which results in faster download times than if the visitor had accessed the content from a data center farther away.
+When a visitor requests a file from your website, the request is automatically redirected to a copy of the file at the nearest edge location, which results in faster download times than if the visitor had requested the content from a data center farther away.
 CloudFront caches content at edge locations for a period of time that you specify.
-When a visitor requests content that has been cached for longer than the expiration date, CloudFront checks the origin server to see if a new version of the content is available.
-If there is, CloudFront copies the new version to the edge location.
-In this manner, changes that you make to the original content are replicated out to edge locations as visitors request the content.
+When a visitor requests content that has been cached for longer than the expiration date, CloudFront checks the origin server to see if a newer version of the content is available.
+If a newer version is available, CloudFront copies the new version to the edge location.
+In this manner, changes that you make to the original content are replicated to edge locations as visitors request the content.

-Create a CloudFront distribution that makes your website available from data centers around the world
+First, you'll create a CloudFront distribution, which makes your website available from data centers around the world.

-To create a distribution with an Amazon S3 origin, we will use the AWS Management Console.
+To create a distribution with an Amazon S3 origin

-On the Step 1: Select delivery method page, accept the default selection, Web, and then click Continue.
+On the Select a delivery method for your content page, under Web, click Get Started.

 Do not select the name of your bucket from the list, for example,

-The Origin ID value is automatically filled in for you.
+The Origin ID value is filled in for you.

 Leave the values under Default Cache Behavior Settings at their default settings.
 For more information about these configuration options, see Values that You Specify When You Create or Update a Web Distribution in the Amazon CloudFront Developer Guide.